hugoantunes/crawler/README.md

 This project contains an implementation in python of web crawler.

-The python libaries dependencies are in requirements.txt
+The dependencies are in requirements.txt

 ## to run tests:
 ```bash